 Emotion plays a significant role in how people think, behave, and communicate.
-Artificial emotional intelligence, which is also known as emotion AI or affective computing, focuses on developing devices and systems that can automatically recognize human emotion and has attracted considerable attention very recently (Somers 2019, Smith & Burke 2019).
-For example, integrating emotion assessment in humancomputer interaction systems with emotion recognition can make machines more intelligent and provide more humanized interactions.
-Moreover, studies have shown that some mental diseases, such as depression and autism, are relevant to emotions (Bocharov, Knyazev & Savostyanov 2017).
-The introduction of emotion AI to these studies can create a high potential for treating psychiatric diseases.
-Because emotion AI has many potential applications, attention is being focused on the possibility of recognizing emotions from different behavioral cues, such as facial expression (Liu, Min, Cao, Chen, Xu, Zhang, Zhou & Mao 2017), posture (Garber-Barron & Si 2012), voice (Tanja, Didier & Scherer 2009), and neurophysiological signals (Samara, Menezes & Galway 2017).
+Artificial emotional intelligence, which is also known as emotion AI or affective computing, focuses on developing devices and systems that can automatically recognize human emotion and has attracted considerable attention very potential applications, attention is being focused on the possibility of recognizing emotions from different behavioral cues, such as facial expression (Liu et al 2017), posture (Garber-Barron and Si 2012), voice (Tanja et al 2009), and neurophysiological signals (Samara et al 2017).
 Among these signals, electroencephalography (EEG) has been demonstrated as one of the most reliable signals due to its high accuracy and objective benefits.
-In recent years, EEGbased emotion recognition has attracted widespread attention from academics and industries (Wang, Nie & Lu 2014, McFarland, Parvaz, Sarnacki, Goldstein & Wolpaw 2016, Meneses Alarco & Fonseca 2017, Craik, He & Contreras-Vidal 2019, Fourati, Ammar, Sanchez-Medina & Alimi 2020).
+In recent years, EEG-based emotion recognition has attracted widespread attention from academics and industries (Wang et al 2014, McFarland et al 2016, Meneses Alarcro and Fonseca 2017, Craik et al 2019, Fourati et al 2020).
 Researchers have made considerable progress in feature extraction and model construction.
 However, these studies are faced with a problem: the lack of training data.